genzade/dotfiles/powerline.md

 `Bundle 'powerline/powerline', {'rtp': 'powerline/bindings/vim/'}` Vundler (or your vim plugin manager of choice, I use Vundler and I'm not saying you should use Vundler but you should use Vundler)

+Also a lighter alternative is to install Bailey Ling’s [vim-airline](https://github.com/vim-airline/vim-airline) project.

 ## TMUX
 In your `.tmux.conf` file put the following line